 The bus width is dynamic.
-In order for the FT220X, in FT1248 mode, to determine the bus width within the command phase, the bus width is encoded along with the actual commands on the first active clock edge when CS# is active and has a data width of 4-bits.
+In order for the FT221X, in FT1248 mode, to determine the bus width within the command phase, the bus width is encoded along with the actual commands on the first active clock edge when CS# is active and has a data width of 8-bits.

-If any of the MIOSIO[3:2] signals are driven low by the external host then the data transfer width equals 4-bits.

-If MIOSIO[1] signal is driven low by the external host then the data transfer width equals 2-bits, Else the bus width is defaulted to 1-bit.
+- If any of the MIOSIO[7:4] signals are driven low by the external host then the data transfer width equals 8-bits - If any of the MIOSIO[3:2] signals are driven low by the external host then the data transfer width equals 4-bits - If MIOSIO[1] signal is driven low by the external host then the data transfer width equals 2-bits - Else the bus width is defaulted to 1-bit

 In order to successfully decode the bus width, all MIOSIO signals must have pull up resistors.
-By default, all MIOSIO signals shall be seen by the FT220X in FT1248 mode as logic '1'from the internal resistors.
-This means that when a FT1248 master does not wish to use certain MIOSIO signals, the slave (FT220X) is still capable of determining the requested bus width since any unused MIOSIO signals shall be pulled up by default.
+By default, all MIOSIO signals shall be seen by the FT221X in FT1248 mode as logic '1'from the internal resistors.
+This means that when a FT1248 master does not wish to use certain MIOSIO signals, the slave (FT221X) is still capable of determining the requested bus width since any unused MIOSIO signals shall be pulled up by default.